chengchaoccss/itlearning/readme.txt

 git is a version control system git is a free software

 i want to learn git

+i add a new word,and this is the version3